ionos-cloud/crossplane-provider-ionoscloud/docs/api/compute-engine/cubeserver.md

 				* `backupUnitIdRef` (object)
 					* description: BackupUnitIDRef references to a BackupUnit to retrieve its ID.
 					* properties:
+						* `policy` (object)
+							* description: Policies for referencing.
+							* properties:
+								* `resolution` (string)
+									* description: Resolution specifies whether resolution of this reference is required.
+The default is 'Required', which means the reconcile will fail if the reference cannot be resolved.
+'Optional' means this reference will be a no-op if it cannot be resolved.
+									* default: "Required"
+									* possible values: "Required";"Optional"
+								* `resolve` (string)
+									* description: Resolve specifies when this reference should be resolved.
+The default is 'IfNotPresent', which will attempt to resolve the reference only when the corresponding field is not present.
+Use 'Always' to resolve the reference on every reconcile.
+									* possible values: "Always";"IfNotPresent"
 						* `name` (string)
 							* description: Name of the referenced object.
 					* required properties: